The relationship with Adolf Busch played a fundamental role in Istomin’s development, both as a musician and as a man.

 As Eugene Istomin was a student of Rudolf Serkin at the Curtis Institute, Adolf Busch probably heard of him very early on.
 Busch took part in the jury which awarded Istomin the First Prize of the 1943 Leventritt Competition.
 He also attended Istomin’s New York debut in Brahms’ Second Concerto and congratulated him warmly.
 Busch did not hesitate to engage Istomin as the soloist of the extensive tour he was preparing at the beginning of 1944.
 Busch’s career as a soloist was jeopardized by his health problems and by the opinion of many managers and concert goers that his style of playing was old-fashioned.
 Even Toscanini, who deeply admired him, had turned his back on him, preferring Heifetz for the Beethoven Concerto.
 Thus, Busch would relaunch the Busch Chamber Players as a way of reviving his career.
 Because Serkin was so occupied with his own activities as a soloist and a teacher at the Curtis, replacing him with Istomin seemed a natural solution.

 Eugene Istomin spoke of this in an interview in 1987: “It was an incredible, fabulous experience!
 For two years in succession, we played more than a hundred concerts through the United States, including the most prestigious places.
 I performed alternately Bach’s Concerto in D minor, three concertos by Mozart (K. 271, 414 and 449) and the Andante Spianato et Grande Polonaise by Chopin.
 I also played the continuo in all the baroque works of the programs.
-It was a fantastic apprenticeship, you realize!
+It was a fantastic apprenticeship, you can imagine!
 Not only did I do these tours with Busch, but I also spent two summers with the complete Busch family, in 1944 and 1945.
 We played together, along with his brother Hermann, all the great repertoire for violin and piano and for trios!” .

 This happened in a friendly atmosphere: “I was learning a lot, but I was not at all regarded as a student.
 Busch never interrupted me to tell me to play like this or like that.
 I remember once when I was playing some Intermezzos by Brahms, he told me: ‘Wrong, but very good!’
 He actually trusted me to find out the truth.
 No need to explain.
-I had the ability to fully grasp his playing, to answer him, to enter into a musical dialog with him.
+I had the ability to fully grasp his playing, to answer him, to enter into a musical dialogue with him.
 With Casals, a few years later, it would be exactly the same.
 Playing with Busch was doubly rewarding.
 On the one hand it was the satisfaction of making wonderful music.
 On the other hand, it was a very special feeling of belonging to the small circle of great musicians.
 I realized that Busch was saying: ‘You’re one of us!’
-It was not a father’s word, but the one of an affectionate older brother.
+It was not a father’s word, but that of an affectionate older brother.
 It was thanks to Busch that I was able to record my first disc, Bach’s Concerto in D minor.
-It wasn’t planned, he imposed me on Columbia!”
+It wasn’t planned, he forced me on Columbia!”

 By living alongside the Busch family, Istomin realized that a musician needs to be enriched by his reading and his curiosity for the other arts.
 The Buschs helped him to enrich the collection of paintings and drawings he had just begun.
 One of the major tokens of their affection was a book they presented to him: Basic Verities, a translation of Charles Péguy’s prose and poetry published in 1943 by Panthéon.
-Adolf and Frieda had copied on the front page a quotation from the French poet and philosopher: “The life of an honest man is a perpetual apostasy”.
+Adolf and Frieda had copied onto the front page a quotation from the French poet and philosopher: “The life of an honest man is a perpetual apostasy”.
 It was clearly an invitation to follow this moral principle.
 Being an honest man implies that you follow the demands of your conscience, whatever the consequences they have on your life or career.
 For Busch, this had led him to being ostracized in his own country, followed by exile and the decline of his career.
 It was a very hard lesson for an eighteen-year-old young man, but it remained more deeply engraved in him than he himself believed.

 In the late 40s, Istomin often performed Busch’s Suite Op.
 60b and some pieces from Aus meinem Tagebuch Op.
 82 by Reger in his recitals, as Busch was a fervent champion of Reger’s music.
 He also played privately the Sonatina for Violin and Piano that Busch had just completed, and premiered his amazing Seven Spirituals for Chamber Orchestra with Piano.